Coupled gas and bubble dynamics at the solidification front: Results and discussion

+Under our experimental conditions, 73\% of the bubble population nucleates heterogeneously at the solidification front ($x = 0$).
+We therefore focus first on this population of bubbles.
+Under these conditions (Tab.~\ref{tab:nucleation_concentration}), the critical concentration estimated using Eqn.~\ref{eq:concentration_profile} is found to range from $C_n^* = 8.2 \pm 0.1~g/L$ for $V_{sf}=5~\mu m/s$ to $C_n^* = 13.3 \pm 0.7~g/L$ for $V_{sf}=20~\mu m/s$.

+Following nucleation, the majority of these bubbles expand prior to being eventually engulfed by the front.
+As a result, a significant fraction of the gas that segregates at the solidification front is consumed through both the heterogeneous nucleation of bubbles and their subsequent growth, regardless of the nucleation pathway involved.
+These findings indicate that the effective gas concentration at the interface preceding bubble nucleation may decrease below the level predicted by equation~\ref{eq:concentration_profile}, suggesting that the true critical bubble nucleation concentration $C_n^*$ under our experimental conditions might be lower than currently estimated.

-The estimated critical nucleation concentration for $V_{sf}=5\mu m/s$ deviates slightly from those obtained at alternative solidification velocities, with a value approaching $4.5g/L$.
+We focus now on the bubbles nucleating ahead of the solidification front.
+Among the range of solidification velocities explored, the principal characteristics distinguishing the critical nucleation concentration are the gas segregation profile and the characteristic lag time t\textsubscript{plateau}.
+The estimation are provided in Tab.~\ref{tab:nucleation_concentration_ahead}.
+Our findings indicate that the critical nucleation concentration for bubble formation $C_n^*$ remains consistent across the three solidification velocities examined, demonstrating nearly identical $C_n^*$ values for $V_{sf}=10~\mu m/s$, $V_{sf}=15~\mu m/s$, and $V_{sf}=20~\mu m/s$.
+The estimated critical nucleation concentration for $V_{sf}=5~\mu m/s$ deviates slightly from those obtained at alternative solidification velocities, with a value approaching $4.5~g/L$.
 Given that the nucleation distance seems to remain largely unaffected by changes in solidification velocity, this variance might originate from the distinctive lag time $t_{plateau}$ observed at this particular velocity.
-Importantly, $V_{sf}=5\mu m/s$ denotes the scenario where nucleation events were the least frequent, and bubble growth at the interface was notably pronounced, thereby resulting in limited statistical data.
+Importantly, $V_{sf}=5~\mu m/s$ denotes the scenario where nucleation events were the least frequent, and bubble growth at the interface was notably pronounced, thereby resulting in limited statistical data.
 Hence, the critical nucleation concentration estimated under these circumstances may be less reliable than at other velocities.
 Nevertheless, the estimated value retains the same order of magnitude as those derived from other solidification velocities, which we consider satisfactory given the extensive range of critical nucleation concentrations reported in the literature.